 A cough is your body's way of responding when something irritates your throat or airways.
 An irritant stimulates nerves that send a message to your brain.
 The brain then tells muscles in your chest and abdomen to push air out of your lungs to force out the irritant.

 An occasional cough is normal and healthy.
 A cough that persists for several weeks or one that brings up discolored or bloody mucus may indicate a condition that needs medical attention.

-At times, coughing can be very forceful — the velocity of air from a vigorous cough can approach 500 miles an hour.
+At times, coughing can be very forceful.
 Prolonged, vigorous coughing can irritate the lungs and cause even more coughing.
-It is also exhausting and can cause sleeplessness, headaches, urinary incontinence and even broken ribs.
+It is also exhausting and can cause sleeplessness, dizziness or fainting, headaches, urinary incontinence, vomiting, and even broken ribs.

-Call your doctor if your cough (or your child's cough) doesn't go away after several weeks or if you or your child is:
+Call your doctor if your cough (or your child's cough) doesn't go away after a few weeks or if it also involves any one of these:

 - Coughing up thick, greenish-yellow phlegm

 Seek emergency care if you or your child is: